pedestal/pedestal/guides/documentation/service-context-reference.md

    client.

-* *:bindings* - A map of Var/value pairs, as accepted by clojure.core/with-bindings.
-Prior to delegating execution to any interceptor, the interceptor framework will ensure that the bindings specified in this map are installed using clojure.core/with-bindings.
+* *:bindings* - A map of Var/value pairs, as accepted by `clojure.core/with-bindings`.
+Prior to delegating execution to any interceptor, the interceptor framework will ensure that the bindings specified in this map are installed using `clojure.core/with-bindings`.
 If this map is altered and included in the returned context from an interceptor, the new bindings in the map will be installed as thread local bindings prior to another interceptor's execution.

-* *:servlet-request* - A javax.servlet.http.HttpServletRequest
+* *:servlet-request* - A `javax.servlet.http.HttpServletRequest`
    instance, provided to the Servlet instance which bootstrapped this interceptor path's execution.

-* *:servlet-response* - A javax.servlet.http.HttpServletResponse
+* *:servlet-response* - A `javax.servlet.http.HttpServletResponse`
    instance, provided to the Servlet instance which bootstrapped this interceptor path's execution.

-* *:servlet-config* - A javax.servlet.ServletConfig instance,
+* *:servlet-config* - A `javax.servlet.ServletConfig` instance,
    retrieved from the Servlet instance which bootstrapped this interceptor path's execution.

-* *:servlet* - The javax.servlet.Servlet instance which bootstrapped
+* *:servlet* - The `javax.servlet.Servlet` instance which bootstrapped
    this interceptor path's execution.

 * *:io.pedestal.impl.interceptor/execution-id* -
-  Autoincrementing long which can associate a single interceptor execution context across multiple threads.
+  Auto-incrementing long which can associate a single interceptor execution context across multiple threads.

-* *:io.pedestal.impl.interceptor/queue* - A PersistentQueue of
+* *:io.pedestal.impl.interceptor/queue* - A `PersistentQueue` of
    interceptors which still need to be executed during the 'enter' stage.
 So long as this value is not empty, the head of the queue will be removed and executed, then added to the end of *:io.pedestal.impl.interceptor/stack*

-* *:io.pedestal.impl.interceptor/stack* - A PersistentList of
+* *:io.pedestal.impl.interceptor/stack* - A `PersistentList` of
    interceptors which still need to be executed during the 'leave' stage.
 So long as this value is not empty, the tail of the list will be removed and executed.

 * *:io.pedestal.impl.interceptor/pause-stack* - A
-   PersistentList of interceptors which will have their pause fns called during the pause stage.
+   `PersistentList` of interceptors which will have their pause fns called during the pause stage.
 This stack will be consumed as pause fns are called, leaving *:io.pedestal.impl.interceptor/stack* unchanged.

 * *:io.pedestal.impl.interceptor/resume-stack* - A
-   PersistentList of interceptors which will have their resume fns called during the resume stage.
+   `PersistentList` of interceptors which will have their resume fns called during the resume stage.
 Initially starts as the reversed value of *:io.pedestal.impl.interceptor/stack*, and is consumed as an interceptor's execution is resumed.